-Long-term: To have developed a business case and sustainable social enterprise model for our clients and the organisation.
+Long-term: To build on our current coffee cart as a social enterprise and explore other business case models for our clients and the organisation.

 Goal 5: Advocate for the homeless, telling people our story to build strong partnerships and develop more opportunities for our clients.